carlosmarinho/react-tanstack-booking/README.md

 ### Test

-- I implemented only one unit test with react testing library and jest because of the lack of time
+- I have implemented only one unit test with react testing library and jest because of the lack of time
 - Increase the test coverage of the application
+- As we didn't create many tests yet, I didn't create any specific folder for better organization, as applications grows we can study a better structure for tests
 - I didn't have time to implement no E2E test, but I could use cypress or playright

 ### Login